-There is no QAA benchmarking statement for an MRes in Green Media.
+There is no QAA benchmarking statement for an MRes in Sociology.
 The academic level of the course - embedded in the course content, learning outcomes, and assessment strategy - has been established via the generic Masters level descriptor published in The Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ) and the QAA's Master's Degree 'Characteristics Statement' (published September 2015) in Section A of the UK Quality Code for Higher Education.

-The QAA 'descriptors' and 'characteristics' inform the 'apprenticeship' model that underlies this MRes.
-These apply as follows:
+The QAA 'descriptors' and 'characteristics' inform the model of guided support and structured mentoring that underlies this MRes.
+They apply as follows:

-- through supervision by established national or international experts in the student's field, the course will: - provide an in-depth and advance knowledge of the student's research that will be 'at, or informed by, the forefront of an academic or professional discipline' ('FHEQ Descriptors') - enable students both to conduct a research project and undertake training in those research methods or approaches pertinent to Green Media.
-This includes foregrounding contemporary issues e.g. how digital tools can extend arts/humanities research 'methods' and, potentially, enhance the subject's modes of enquiry/practice - o nurture students to be critical and original thinkers, autonomous, independent learners, and self-reflexive researchers and writers or practitioners - combined methods of teaching and learning and a diverse assessment strategy.
+- through supervision by established national or international experts in the student's field, the course will: - provide an in-depth and advance knowledge of the student's research that will be 'at, or informed by, the forefront of an academic or professional discipline' ('FHEQ Descriptors') - enable students both to conduct a research project and undertake training in those research methods or approaches pertinent to Sociology.
+This includes foregrounding contemporary issues e.g. how digital tools can extend social science or humanities research 'methods' and, potentially, enhance the subject's modes of enquiry/practice - nurture students to be critical and original thinkers, autonomous, independent learners, and self-reflexive researchers and writers or practitioners - combined methods of teaching and learning and a diverse assessment strategy.
 Assessment 'specific to the individual' and that 'requires a dissertation or research project' will be preceded by taught content modules that will include research methods training. - embedding a clear, potential line of development from undergraduate study to an academic career.
-This conforms to the description that 'Research master's degrees usually aim to prepare students for the next stage in a research career, whether pursuing a further research programme or entering research-based employment' (QAA 'Masters Characteristics Statement') - 180 credits
+This conforms to the description that 'Research master's degrees usually aim to prepare students for the next stage in a research career, whether pursuing a further research programme or entering research-based employment' (QAA 'Masters Characteristics Statement') - The course is comprised of 180 credits.